-Iowa Artist builds a Dodge Charger From Matchsticks
+Iowa Artist Builds a Dodge Charger from Matchsticks

 The model will be in the museum until June, when it will be taken by Ripley’s Believe it or Not, to display in one of their museums.

 "For somebody to take the time to sit down and glue a million matchsticks together to look like the Millennium Falcon, from Star Wars, there aren’t a lot of people who would take the time to do that," said Acton.
-"This is literally as a hobby gone mad."
+"This is literally a hobby gone mad."

 The Museum is open April-November each fay from 1-5 pm.
 There is an admission charge.
 People can view the collection by appointment in the off-season.